When Jackass debuted on MTV in 2000, the world had never seen anything quite like it.

 He was placed under a 72-hour psychiatric hold which was then extended to 14 days after an alleged suicide attempt.

 In June, he pleaded guilty to the felony, but avoided jail time due to his time spent in treatment.
 The next month, with 115 days of sobriety under his belt, he announced on MySpace that he was returning to "the looney bin" because "I've had horrible mood swings and severe depression.
 My brain is fucked up from using so much cocaine, ketamine, PCP, nitrous oxide, and all sorts of other drugs."

-In March, Steve-O will celebrate 11 years sober.
-Upon a decade of sobriety last year, he took to Instagram to express his gratitude for his recovery.
+In March of this year, Steve-O celebrated 12 years sober.
+Upon a decade of sobriety in 2018, he took to Instagram to express his gratitude for his recovery.
 "Hard to believe it's been an entire decade since I've had a drink or a drug," he wrote.
 "I just can't put into words how grateful I am for @realjknoxville and the rest of the guys who locked me up in a psychiatric ward on March 9, 2008, where this journey began."

 Hours before the crash, Dunn had posted a video of himself and Hartwell drinking at a bar and toxicology reports indicated that his blood alcohol level was more than double the state's maximum legal limit.
 Preliminary investigations suggested that he had been driving between 132 and 140 miles per hour in a 55 miles per hour zone.